herosi/classinformer/README.md

 # Class Informer
-IDA Class Informer plugin for IDA Pro 9 and older versions.
+IDA Class Informer plugin for IDA Pro 9 and 8.
+It is just a ported version of the [original classinformer](https://sourceforge.net/projects/classinformer/) to work on IDA 8 and 9.
+Therefore, I will not actively develop it.
+If you want to improve it, send the PR to me.
+Do not open an issue for improvements.

  - This plugin has been tested with IDA Pro `9.1`, `9.0 SP1`, `9.0`, `8.4 SP2`, `8.2 SP1` and `8.0` on both 32-bit and 64-bit versions.
    - ***IMPORTANT!!!*** IDA Pro 9.0 ***beta*** is NOT supported.
 Use released versions.